GeekyShiva/WebSpidy-bucky/README.md

  this webcrawler is useless for commercial pirposes but can be used to understand the basic module of working of spiders or web crawlers

  For more info refer **Web Crawler (https://en.wikipedia.org/wiki/Web_crawler) **

+ **Still some bugs in the code the Scraper doesn't work  exactly as it is supposed to do **